Coal News We love to talk!

 “The centre should also look at exempting import duties on components and equipment that are required for establishing solar power plants, with the roll out of GST,” he said.

-- Energy efficiency companies raise over $1 billion funds in 2014 Read more
+- Greenko Energy to raise up to $1 billion via dollar bonds Read more